7thLucas/full-app-6a2e4-0ada5-4719/_doc/product-overview.md

 4. **Order / Inquiry Flow** — Customers request a quote or place a direct order from any product page.
 5. **AI Assistant** — AI-powered recommendations help customers describe their weaving or job work need and get matched to the right machine instantly.
 6. **Admin Panel** — Seller team manages listings and reviews/updates order statuses.
+7. **GST Invoice Generation** — Every confirmed order automatically generates a GST-compliant tax invoice (with Patheesh Engineering's GSTIN), ready to send to B2B buyers.
+8. **Customer Activity Intelligence** — Admin receives a real-time alert when any customer opens the app.
+If a customer searches the same product two or more times, the admin sees that customer's registered mobile number and contact details to follow up directly (requires customer registration at first open).

 ## Brand & Tone
 Professional, clean, and approachable.
 The experience should feel effortless — customers browse with confidence, the company operates with peace of mind.
 No clutter, no friction.
 Understated industrial confidence.